-- (a) that the deferral is necessary for the purposes of: - (i) preventing default on a covered bond or a derivative contract without the sale of assets at a substantial discount; - (ii) early intervention by the FSA or the resolution of the issuer in accordance with Act No. 70/2020 on Resolution of Credit Institutions and Investment Firms and Act No. 161/2002 on Financial Undertakings; or - (iii) optimising the claims of Covered Bondholders and counterparties of derivative contracts upon the winding-up or liquidation of the issuer; - (b) that the deferral is explicitly authorised pursuant to the terms and conditions of the covered bond, which set out the final maturity date, maturity extension triggers, the consequences that insolvency or resolution of the issuer may have on the extension and the role of the FSA with regard to such deferral; and - (c) that the deferral does not affect the maturity schedule of other covered bonds collateralised by the same cover pool.
+- (a) that the deferral is necessary for the purposes of: - (i) preventing default on a covered bond or a derivative contract without the sale of assets at a substantial discount; - (ii) early intervention by the FSA in accordance with the Act on Financial Undertakings or the resolution of the Issuer in achieving the objective of Act No. 70/2020 on Resolution of Credit Institutions and Investment Firms (the Act on Resolution of Credit Institutions and Investment Firms); or - (iii) optimising the claims of Covered Bondholders and counterparties of derivative contracts upon the winding-up or liquidation of the issuer; - (b) that the deferral is explicitly authorised pursuant to the terms and conditions of the covered bond, which set out the final maturity date, the maturity extension triggers, the consequences that insolvency or resolution of the issuer may have on the extension and the role of the FSA with regard to such deferral; and - (c) that the deferral does not affect the maturity schedule of other covered bonds collateralised by the same cover pool.